Teaching Internships and TEFL/TESOL Certification in Costa Rica:

 - Pre-Departure Orientation including cultural activities

-- Visa and pre-departure guidance and support
+- Pre-departure guidance and support

 - 24/7 in-country support

 - International airfare

 - Meals during teaching